Steerable Visual Representations: Experiments

 \paragraph{Architecture Choices.} \model{} has three principal design choices: early fusion of text within the ViT, tanh-gated CA layers, and MLP text projector. \cref{tab:arch_ablation} ablates each component.

 \textit{Early vs.\ late fusion.} We interleave gated cross-attention within ViT layers (early fusion).
 Late fusion (\cref{tab:arch_ablation}, row 3) adds text only after the final ViT layer.
 While late fusion (row 3) also achieves high steerability (93.3) and higher FG-CLS (91.8 vs.\ 87.7), it reduces PODS performance dramatically (36.6 vs.\ 58.1).
-This illustrates the importance of early fusion for fine-grained vision–language modeling, with the gap vanishing (26.5 vs. 27.9) when conditioning on coarse supercategory prompts.
+This illustrates the importance of early fusion for fine-grained tasks as the gap vanishes (26.5 vs. 27.9) when conditioning on coarse supercategory prompts.

 \textit{Role of gating.} Removing the zero-initialized tanh gate (row 4) reduces FG-CLS, CORE, and PODS by 4.2, 1.4, and 11.0 points below \model{} (row 2), showing that ungated cross-attention disrupts frozen features.